fadifarook/PDLMS/README.md

 from time to mass/charge ratios.

-RUN contains the GUI code and the other files contain all the relevant functions, this is the only file that is run.
+RUN contains the GUI code and the other files contain all the relevant functions, **this is the only file that is run**.
 TopLevelVariables is the only variables that need changing.

 **Required modules:**